RulyTafzil/lazarus/README.md

 600+ themes pulled from the
 [iTerm2-Color-Schemes repo](https://github.com/mbadolato/iTerm2-Color-Schemes).
+Honestly, probably way too many.
 You can cycle through themes in-app with M+< and M+>.
 Alternatively, the hotkey t h will bring up a theme picker.
 Each theme has 16 colors (0-15) specified, along with five named colors (background, foreground, cursor-color, selection-background, and selection-foreground).
 You can add custom themes in your ~/.config/lazarus/themes/ folder, and customize the colormapping in ~/.config/lazarus/themes/colormap.py

+Most of the themes look good I haven't checked all 600, some may need manual tweaking as to which colors are mapped to what in Lazarus.

 sample colormap.py: